Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

 5. The subscription status moves to  **Subscribing**.
 6. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.

-{{< alert title="AWS Gateway Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Amplify shows the subscription state of **Unsubscribed**.
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes to an API until Amplify shows the subscription state of **Unsubscribed**.
 This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and Amplify.{{< /alert >}}

 ## Subscription failures